Cobblebank: History

 Cobblebank is bounded to the west by the Toolern Creek, which was gazetted in 1881 as a 'Permanent Reserve for Public Purposes'.
 The reserve includes the bed of the creek and is nominally 20.12 metres (one chain) wide from the banks of the creek.
 Aboriginal artefacts have also been found in this area.
 The district was originally surveyed by Europeans as part of the Parish of Kororoit in the 1840s, with the area been farmed continuously since then, with a small number of industrial buildings, and suburban development commencing in late 2011.
 A dry-stone wall, built during the early European farming days, has been preserved near Ferris Road.
 The northern boundary is formed by the Western Freeway, which connects Cobblebank to both Melbourne and Melton (and Ballarat beyond).
-The northern part of Cobblebank is home to Tabcorp Park, a horse racing venue opened in 2009 for harness racing.
+The northern part of Cobblebank is home to Melton Entertainment Park, a horse racing venue opened in 2009 for harness racing.